chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

             password = "admin"
         ```

-    - In case of ``` backup_config = "file_system" ``` had been provided in config.toml of Automate HA deployment, then need to patch below OpenSearch config from bastion before starting the restore.
+    - In case `backup_config = "file_system"` had been provided in config.toml of Automate HA deployment, then please patch the below OpenSearch config from bastion before starting the restore.
         - Create a .toml (say os_config.toml) file from **provision host** and copy the following template with the path to the repo.

         ```sh